learningequality/kolibri/docs/learn.rst

 	.. figure:: img/exam-continue.png
 		:alt: exams tab

 #.
-Press the button Submit exam when you are positive that you answered all the questions, and you want to finish the exam.
+Press the button **Submit exam** when you are positive that you answered all the questions, and you want to submit it for grading.
 #.
 You will see instant feedback with the result of your exam.

 	.. figure:: img/exam-result.png